Action 2017.2 on alternative encodings for INSPIRE data¶

 According to Art.
 7 of the IRs on data interoperability, alternative encodings can be used as long as an encoding rule is publicly available that specifies schema conversion rules for all spatial object types and all attributes and association roles and the output data structure used.
 Such an encoding rule would need to include cross-cutting aspects (e.g. how to flatten recurring complex structures such as geographical names) as well as theme-specific aspects.

 The temporary sub-group will carry out is work in several meetings during 2018 and via electronic exchange.
-The first meeting will be scheduled in Feb/March 2018.
+The first meeting will be scheduled towards the end of June 2018.